Flyga-M/PositionEventsExample/README.md

 {
     // [...] irrelevant parts for this explanation.
 For combined source look at Module.cs

-    // Retrieve a reference to the Position Events Module instance foreach (ModuleManager item in GameService.Module.Modules)
+    // Retrieve a reference to the Position Events Context foreach (ModuleManager item in GameService.Module.Modules)
     {
-        if (item.Manifest.Namespace == "Flyga.PositionEvents")
+        if (item.Manifest.Namespace == POSITION_EVENTS_MODULE_NAMESPACE)
         {
             // if the assembly is already loaded, call OnPositionEventsEnabled manually if (item.AssemblyLoaded)